Boarding Student Life

 Find out why Smithsonian Magazine has ranked Staunton, Va., as one of the best small towns in America!

-Most boarding students live with a roommate in double rooms.
+Our historic, in-town campus features dormitories where boarding students typically share a double room with a roommate.
 The dormitories are divided into halls, with each hall housing 6-14 students who share a bathroom and a common room.
 Laundry facilities in each dormitory are free for students to use.

 Dorm Parents